zhaoc1/sunbeam_databases/README.md

 # sunbeam_databases

-This is the place where we download/build all the necessary databases required for [sunbeam](https://github.com/sunbeam-labs/sunbeam).
+This is the place where we download/build the necessary databases required for [sunbeam](https://github.com/sunbeam-labs/sunbeam).

-Download refseq genomes for a group using Snakemake Preprocess refseq sequences for kraken db format
+- download refseq genomes for a group using Snakemake
+- build standard kraken database
+- mask low-complexity regions from the refseq seuqneces and reformat for krakenDB format
+- build krakenHLL database of interests
+- add custome sequences to krakenDB
+- BSH and bai-operon gene/protein sequences
+- butyrate producing gene/sequences

-## install
+## Install
 ```sh
 conda install -c bioconda snakemake
 git clone https://github.com/zhaoc1/refseq_kraken